Yu-Gi-Oh! (1999 film): Production

-The short film is directed by Junji Shimizu, while written by Yasuko Kobayashi, who've written few episodes for the series.
+The short film is directed by Junji Shimizu and written by Yasuko Kobayashi, who have written few episodes for the series.
 Michi Himeno and Shingo Araki returned from the television series to design the characters and animation direction, along with BMF providing the music for the film.

 Release

-The short film was released in theaters in Japan on March 6, 1999, as part of Toei Animation Spring 1999 Animation Fair, and was featured alongside with Dr. Slump: Arale's Surprise Burn and Digimon Adventure.
+The short film was released in theaters in Japan on March 6, 1999, as part of Toei Animation Spring 1999 Animation Fair, and was featured along with Dr. Slump: Arale's Surprise Burn and Digimon Adventure.